Notre Dame de Paris cannot be restored for lack of suitable timber?

 Stephen Murray, an art historian at Columbia University, agrees, telling the well-known US technology blog: “In France, deforestation is a problem, and these buildings consume a lot of wood.”
 The official website of Notre Dame de Paris also said that even when the church was built in the 12th century, French deforestation caused concern.

 Notre Dame de Paris is one of the oldest existing wooden structures in Paris.
 Notre Dame is famous for its wooden beams and carvings, each of which is made of a single tree and the whole frame is made of about 1300 trees.
 It is they that make the Gothic vaulted ceiling of the church unique.
 But a fire that lasted 14 hours destroyed the wooden structure of the medieval building.
 Some analysts believe that only 4% of European woodlands today are primitive forests and are not affected by human activities.
-This means that the wooden skeleton of the cathedral is almost impossible to reproduce in exactly the same way.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+This means that the wooden skeleton of the cathedral is almost impossible to reproduce in exactly the same way.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.